computefoundation/gnu-linux-management/README.md

 # Operating system components

-Os provides solutions for the following operating system components:
+Os provides the following solutions in each of the following operating system components:

 ## Device management